 North Carolina CPE Requirements for CPAs

-Continuing professional education is a requirement for licensees of the American Institute of Certified Public Accountants, primarily because it helps to ensure their skills and knowledge are on par with industry standards.
-However, since each state is regulated by its own Board of Accountancy, different locations can have different requirements and limitations on the process.
-So, it’s important for individual licensees to know the state requirements for their location, otherwise, they could be penalized in their license recertification process.
+CPE is a requirement for licensees of the AICPA.
+Primarily because it helps ensure their skills and knowledge are on par with industry standards.
+However, individual Boards of Accountancy regulate each state, different locations can have different requirements and limitations.
+So, CPE in North Carolina might look different from other places.
+And because of this, it’s important for individuals to know the state requirements for their location.
+Otherwise, their Board could penalize their license renewal efforts.

-Licensed CPAs in the state of North Carolina are required to renew their license each year, having completed 2,000 minutes of continuing professional education during that time period.
-The table below further details the primary recertification limitations and deadlines for members who live in North Carolina.
+Licensed CPAs in North Carolina have to renew their license each year.
+And during that time, they must complete 2,000 minutes of CPE.
+The table below provides the main recertification limitations and deadlines for members who live in North Carolina.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|